Vukodlok/Personal_Projects/README.md

 ## Penguin Purchase
 Basic html and css page for purchasing a penguin.
 This was made as part of freecodecamp's Responsive Web Design course.

+## Fake Portfolio
+This would be a great project for starting a professional portfolio site, unfortunately I already have a fairly detailed site made for myself.
+This was made as part of freecodecamp's Responsive Web Design course.